wavemotion-dave/A5200DS/readme.md

 ---------
 Most things are playing fine on a DSi.
 Most of the original commercial games (like Missile Command, Space Invaders, Centipede) will generally run fine on the older DS-LITE or DS-PHAT.

-Sound is passable.
-I'm not super pleased with the fidelity but it's come a long way.

 Check updates on my web site : https://github.com/wavemotion-dave/A5200DS